iam269/Breakout-Game/README.md

 # Breakout Game

-A classic Breakout game implemented using HTML5 Canvas, CSS, and vanilla JavaScript.
-Control the paddle to bounce the ball and break all the bricks while avoiding letting the ball fall off the screen.
+🏓 A classic Breakout game implemented using HTML5 Canvas, CSS, and vanilla JavaScript.
+Control the paddle 🎮 to bounce the ball ⚽ and break all the bricks 🧱 while avoiding letting the ball fall off the screen.

+## Live Demo

+Play the game online at: https://iam269.github.io/Breakout-Game/

 ## Features